Oluadepe/alx-system_engineering-devops/0x0A-configuration_management/README.md

-This repository is about configuration management using puppet.
-The project is part of the ALX Software Engineering Training.
+This repo is about "Puppet configuration management" as paty of ALX Software Engineering training project